michaelbui99/raspberry-pi-k8s-cluster/README.md

 ### Flux (CD)

 A open-source set of continuous delivery solutions for Kubernetes that will be used to handle the deployments to the cluster.
 Flux will listen for changes to a deployment git repository and then sync the state between the repository, containing the manifests describing the cluster state, and the cluster.
 Flux supports a pull model, which is ideal for this cluster, since it runs on a private network and is not directly exposed to the internet.
+To deploy to the cluster, you just have to push a new manifest to <PROJECT_ROOT>/clusters/pi-cluster

 ### nordnet-fetch